yannansoda/data-trees/src/site/notes/Notes/Human-level performance.md

 	- if training error is much higher than human-level error -> reduce bias
 	- if training error is comparable to human-level error, but test error is higher -> reduce variance

+# What if human-level performance is bad too?
+- if HLP is << 100%, it may indicate ambiguous labelling instructions or label inconsistency